ilyasbabu/100-days-of-code/README.md

 10. If you find a great, helpful resource that others would benefit from, either submit a Pull Request to add it to the repo, or just tweet at me (see info below)

-The themes covered are:
-- **Habit Change**.
-Learn how to successfully acquire good habits and how to quit bad ones.
-- **Book Recommendations & Takeaways**.
-Get awesome book recommendations and golden nuggets of wisdom extracted from these books so you can put them into action right away!
-- **Personal Finance**.
-Even tiny change you make about how you manage your money will bring mind-boggling results over time.
-Find out what these changes are!
-- **Starting a Business**.
-Whether you're a wanna-be indie maker or want to become the next Elon Musk, you will find some great resources here!
-- **Overcoming Creative Blocks**.
-Together we explore how to beat the Resistance and finish that project you've been day-dreaming about.
-- **Minimalism** Living with less has lots of benefits: reduced stress, less cleaning, better finances and a lot more!
-- **Other topics**.
-Psychology, learning to code, alternative lifestyles and more.

 Join the Do the Opposite Community!